Azure/azure-powershell/src/NetworkCloud/NetworkCloud.Autorest/examples/Invoke-AzNetworkCloudClusterContinueVersionUpdate.md

-### Example 1: {{ Add title here }}
+### Example 1: Resume an update for a cluster with a matching update strategy that has paused after completing a segment.
 ```powershell
 Invoke-AzNetworkCloudClusterContinueVersionUpdate -ResourceGroupName resourceGroupName -ClusterName clusterName -SubscriptionId subscriptionId -MachineGroupTargetingMode "AlphaByRack"
 ```

-Resume an update for a cluster with a matching update strategy that has paused after completing a segment.
+This command resumes an update for a cluster with a matching update strategy that has paused after completing a segment.